 Certain Emerging Markets lack uniform accounting, auditing and financial reporting and disclosure standards, may have often less governmental supervision of financial markets than in developed countries, and may not in many case honor legal rights or protections enjoyed by investors in developed countries.
 Certain governments may be more unstable and present greater risks of nationalization or restrictions on foreign ownership of local companies.
 Repatriation of investment income, capital and the proceeds of sales by foreign investors may require governmental registration and/or approval in some Emerging Markets.
 While the relevant Fund will only invest in markets where these restrictions are considered acceptable by the Investment Adviser(s), a country could impose new or additional repatriation restrictions after the Fund's investment.
-If this happened, the Fund's response might include, among other things, applying to the appropriate authorities for a waiver of the restrictions or engaging in transactions in other markets designed to offset the risks of decline in that country.
-Such restrictions will be considered in relation to the Fund's liquidity needs and other factors.
+If this happened, the Fund's response might include, among other things, applying to the appropriate authorities for a waiver of the restrictions or engaging in transactions in other factors.
 Further, some attractive equity securities may not be available to the Fund if foreign investors already hold the maximum amount legally permissible.